Ahmed-Elatar/E-Finance/README.md

 ### Overview

-- **Django** is handling endpoints related to user interaction and data storage in relational databases.
+- **Django** handles endpoints related to user interaction and data storage in PostgesSQL databases.
-- **FastAPI** is validating ticker symbols using yFinance and storing validation attempts in MongoDB.
+- **FastAPI** validates ticker symbols using yFinance and stores validation attempts in MongoDB.

 ---